 From Small Beginnings

-From small beginnings in 1889, the Whitaker family is a prime example of what is possible with hard work and a commitment to high standards and top quality products.
+From small beginnings in 1889, the Whitaker family has always been dedicated to driving high standards and producing top quality products.
 For what started as a grocer’s shop in the village of Crosshills well over a century ago has now grown into a business of worldwide renown.
 The story of Whitakers Chocolates is an inspiring one.

 The Crosshills grocery shop was started by husband and wife John and Rebecca Whitaker, and staffed with the help of their children Reg and Ida.
 Ida trained as a baker at Morecambe and on her return persuaded her father to change his grocer’s shop into a baker’s and confectioners.
 Ida began making chocolates in 1903, taught by the wife of the vicar of Kildwick.